adaltas/node-csv-docs/src/md/transform/api.md

 ### Sync API

-The sync API is here for conveniency.
+The sync API is here for convenience.
 Due to its synchronous nature, not all options are honoured.
 The user handler function must only be written in synchronous mode, with expecting a callback in its second argument.

 The signature is `const records = transform(records, [options], handler)`.